MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Update Visual Studio for Mac](/visualstudio/mac/update).

-## Update Visual Studio 2019
+Here's to update Visual&nbsp;Studio&nbsp;2019&nbsp;Preview or Visual&nbsp;Studio&nbsp;2019&nbsp;RC.

-Here's how to use the Visual Studio Installer to update Visual&nbsp;Studio&nbsp;2019&nbsp;Preview or Visual&nbsp;Studio&nbsp;2019&nbsp;RC.
+## Use the Visual Studio Installer

 1. Open the installer.